 I do like that they have cinnamon sticks, in case you want to grate yourself for a fresher flavor.
 I don't like that they don't have whole nutmeg as it so much better than ground.
 I only use whole nutmeg now and I grate it with my Microplane.

-Time to look at some of the other basic baking ingredients you’ll need for a lot of different recipes.
+Time to look at some of the other baking essential items you'll need for a lot of different recipes.

 |Active Dry Yeast||$.99 for 3 packets|

-Biscuits, yeast breads, and brownies we got you covered with baking powder, baking soda, yeast, and vanilla extract.
-Trader Joe’s sells a different type of vanilla that actually contains sugar, so if you want the pure extract make sure you read the label.
+Biscuits, yeast breads, and brownies, we got you covered with baking powder, baking soda, yeast, and vanilla extract.
+If you are looking for an alcohol free vanilla extract you can get it there.